 Stem Cell Transplantation for Leukemia in Children

-When targeted chemotherapy drugs do not lead to remission in children with chronic myelogenous leukemia, doctors at Hassenfeld Children's Hospital of New York at NYU Langone may recommend a stem cell transplant, also called a bone marrow transplant.
+When targeted chemotherapy drugs do not lead to remission in children with chronic myelogenous leukemia, doctors at Hassenfeld Children’s Hospital at NYU Langone may recommend a stem cell transplant, also called a bone marrow transplant.
 Stem cell transplantation is also sometimes recommended for children with acute leukemias, those with acute myeloid leukemia who are classified in a high-risk group at diagnosis, those whose cancer has returned after remission, or those whose cancer isn’t responding well to chemotherapy.

 In stem cell transplantation, a high-dose chemotherapy drug is delivered with an intravenous infusion for a period of days to destroy cancer cells.
 This intense form of treatment also destroys healthy blood cells, including stem cells.
 These cells are then replaced with healthy stem cells provided by a donor—typically a sibling or other relative or a matched unrelated donor.
 Using stem cells from another person is called an allogeneic transplantation.